learnwithsumit/learnwithsumit/README.md

 <details>
 <summary>
-  You wanna learn more about me?
+  You wanna know more about me?
 </summary>

 <br >